The Greatest of All Time: Filming

 One of the schedules was filmed in Bangkok.

 Principal photography began with the first schedule on 3 October 2023 at Prasad Labs in Chennai.
 A song sequence, choreographed by Raju Sundaram and picturised on Vijay, Prashanth, Deva and Ajmal, was firstly filmed.
 Reportedly, the makers used AI for the sequence which concluded by 9 October.
 The second schedule commenced in Thailand on 30 October, with Vijay joining them on 3 November.
 The team shot mostly at Bangkok in this schedule.
 Within ten days of filming, Vijay completed filming his portions for the schedule and returned to Chennai; the makers stayed in Thailand and filmed portions not involving the actor.
 A minor portion was shot soon after at Prasad Labs in late November, before they moved to a film city in Hyderabad.
 Prabhu had reportedly united a major cast to film important sequences before the schedule ended by 27 December.

 Filming resumed in Sri Lanka on 7 January 2024, following a hiatus for the New Year's.
 On 2 February, Vijay announced his retirement from films after completing one more film and his entry into politics, making this his penultimate film.
+By then, filming was halfway complete.
 Siddhartha Nuni had used three cameras to shoot a significant sequence; something he had never done before.
-In early February, he stated that halfway of filming was completed.
 A minor schedule began in Pondicherry on 5 February.
 A footage of Vijay, Prashanth and Deva was leaked during this schedule and went viral on social media platforms.
 This led the film's official technology security partner to warn social media users from sharing the leaked content and that the leaks would be deleted.